Piotr1215/cloudrumble/docs/Examples/k8s-services.md

-      Given there is nginx deployment present in the cluster And deployment is exposed using "NodePort" Service When deployment is scaled up to "5" replicas Then page on the same NodePort in "Katacoda" is accessible without disruptions And new endpoints are registered in the service manifest
+      Given there is nginx deployment present in the cluster And deployment is exposed using "NodePort" Service When deployment is scaled up to "5" replicas Then page on the same NodePort in "Killercoda" is accessible without disruptions And new endpoints are registered in the service manifest

     Scenario: Deployment scaled down
       Given there is nginx deployment present in the cluster And deployment is exposed using "NodePort" Service When deployment is scaled up to "1" replica
-      Then page on the same NodePort in "Katacoda" is accessible without disruptions And endpoints are removed from the service manifest leaving only one
+      Then page on the same NodePort in "Killercoda" is accessible without disruptions And endpoints are removed from the service manifest leaving only one
 ```